Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 48 minutes | 📍 Google Maps | INFINITY Science Center Website

 If you are a science geek or simply want to explore state-or-the-science space education, then INFINITY Science Center.
 It makes for one of the best day trips from New Orleans for families.
-This science museum is located across the neighboring Mississippi state border and takes only an hour to reach from New Orleans.
+This science museum is located across the neighboring Mississippi state border in Pearlington and takes only an hour to reach from New Orleans.

 Here you can find hands-on exploration activities.
 These science exhibits allow you to experience the awe awaiting future space explorers.